zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 ##### Kevin Simler & Robin Hanson (The Elephant in the Brain)

+- The deeper logic of many of our strangest and most unique behaviors may lie in their value as signals.

 - Judge freely, and accept that you too will be judged.